 For large websites there are many benefits for both the end users and content editors while using a CMS.

 - Reduces costs in technical personnel, hardware, software and infrastructure

 - Enables consistent branding across large numbers of sites/pages

 - Addresses accessibility concerns for large numbers of pages simultaneously

-- Provides presentation enhancements, such as Responsive Design for handheld and mobile devices
+- Provides presentation enhancements, such as Responsive Design for mobile devices

 - Can provide integration with existing enterprise backend systems